LEPTON-project/LEPTON/upload/modules/cookie/README.md

-### Formbuilder
+### Cookie
 ============

-A LEPTON tool to easily create forms using libraries.
+A LEPTON tool to get users informed about cookies.

 #### Requirements